-Special thanks are extended to the IRI staff members who collaborated in the preparation of the different manuals: Dr. Pietro Ceccato, Luz Cervantes, John delCorral, Dr. Tufa Dinku, Igor Khomyakov, Aisha Owusu, Yohana Tesfamariam Tekeste and Dr. Madeleine Thomson.
+Special thanks are extended to the IRI staff members who collaborated in the preparation of the different manuals: Dr. Pietro Ceccato, John delCorral, Dr. Tufa Dinku, Dr. James Hansen, Igor Khomyakov, Dr. Asher Siebert, Yohana Tesfamariam Tekeste, Aisha Owusu, Dr. Madeleine Thomson and Sarah Malik.

-The preparation of this manual would not have been possible without the support provided by our donors WHO - Global Framework for Climate Services and UK DfID WISER ENACTS and we extend sincere appreciation to our donors.
+The preparation of this manual would not have been possible without the support provided by our donor, UK DfID WISER ENACTS and we extend sincere appreciation to our donor.